deneb-viz/deneb-viz.github.io/docs/deeper-concepts/formatting-values.md

 - The `value` parameter is the number value that you wish to format.

-- The `format` parameter is a [valid Power BI format string](https://docs.microsoft.com/en-us/power-bi/create-reports/desktop-custom-format-strings?WT.mc_id=DP-MVP-5003712#supported-custom-format-syntax).
+- The `format` parameter is a [valid Power BI format string](https://learn.microsoft.com/en-us/power-bi/create-reports/desktop-custom-format-strings?WT.mc_id=DP-MVP-5003712#supported-custom-format-syntax).

 - The `options` parameter is an optional object, where you can supply any of the optional `ValueFormatterOptions` properties from [Microsoft's formatting library for custom visuals](https://learn.microsoft.com/en-us/power-bi/developer/visuals/utils-formatting?WT.mc_id=DP-MVP-5003712#valueformatteroptions).

   Not all properties will translate to useful functionality within Deneb, so the key ones that you might find useful are:
   - `format` - format string to use **\***

   - `precision` - the maximum number of decimal places to show **\***

   - `value` - the value to use when formatting.
 For example:
     - `1e3` for values to be formatted as thousands.
     - `1e6` for values to be formatted as millions.
     - `1e9` for values to be formatted as billions.
     - `1e12` for values to be formatted as trillions.
-    - A dynamic value (e.g. that of your measure) to auto format to thousands, millions, etc., like Power BI does.
+    - A dynamic value (e.g., that of your measure) to auto format to thousands, millions, etc., as Power BI does.

-  - `cultureSelector` - a valid Power BI culture code, which will enforce formatting to a specific locale, e.g. `en-GB`, `fr-FR`.
+  - `cultureSelector` - a valid Power BI culture code, which will enforce formatting to a specific locale, e.g., `en-GB`, `fr-FR`.

   _**\*** will override the `format` parameter if specified_

-`pbiFormatAutoUnit` is a convenience function for `pbiFormat` with the `value` property automatically set to the current data value, coercing Power BI to use the nearest sensible unit.
-As such, the signature is the same as for `pbiFormat`, but would make sense to not set the `value` property to something else.
+`pbiFormatAutoUnit` is a convenience function for `pbiFormat` that automatically sets the `value` property to the current data value, coercing Power BI to use the nearest sensible unit.
+As such, the signature is the same as for `pbiFormat`, but it would make sense not to set the `value` property to something else.

 ## Working with Dynamic Format Strings (for Measures and Calculation Groups)